Clark is or has been a member of the following:

 Animals & Art is a montage of animals and beautiful scenery interspersed with Clark drawing, painting and sculpting.
 The video is filled with animal sounds and beautiful music.
 We have been told that children wear this video out and that adults show it to their friends and neighbors.
 Young and old will enjoy this extraordinary footage shot in Alaska and the Canadian Rockies.

-Black Bear Basics was an AWARD WINNER at the International Wildlife Film Festival in Missoula, Montana.
+This video was an award winner at the International Wildlife Film Festival in Missoula, Montana.
 It won Best of Category, and Merit Awards for Presentation of Biological Information, Excellent Footage, Conservation Message, and Good Communication to a Young Audience.
 You and your children will love this entertaining and informative video.

 Order these videos for birthday and Christmas gifts.